DLaVA: Document Language and Vision Assistant for Answer Localization with Enhanced Interpretability and Trustworthiness: Results and Discussion

-Similarly, we examine the performance of our OCR-free model, DLaVA\textsubscript{OCR-Free}, in comparison with existing OCR-free baseline models.
-The results are summarized in Table \ref{tab:free-anls}, which presents the ANLS scores on Document VQA datasets (DocVQA) and VIE datasets (FUNSD, CORD, and SROIE).
+We examine the performance of our proposed DLaVA model in comparison with existing baseline methods, using the ANLS metric on multiple benchmark Document VQA and VIE datasets, as summarized in Table~\ref{tab:free-anls}.